 Once you’ve identified your risks amongst suppliers, assess the likelihood of the risk, try and find solutions to control the outcome, and monitor for developments.

 It’s common to do a risk assessment of all suppliers and note your findings.
-Consider ways to mitigate all potential risks, from those with higher likelihood to those less likely risks.
-Consider how these disruptions could impact your service overall.
+Consider ways to mitigate all potential risks, from those with

 To ensure some risks are managed on both ends, get to know your suppliers, only pay for what you receive (as part of your SLA), ensure you get what you asked for (your SLA can protect you here too), prevent or resolve disputes (you want to maintain your positive relationship with your suppliers), and avoid sales-process risks (lack of information, absent stakeholders, reorganisation or changes).